-Psychology majors who meet the eligibility requirements can begin taking graduate-level courses during their senior year.
-The advantage of this option include:
+The Accelerated Graduate Degree in Psychology provides an opportunity for undergraduate majors to get a jumpstart on their graduate degree.
+In their junior year, students who meet the eligibility requirements can apply to begin taking graduate-level courses during their senior year.
+The advantage of this option includes:

 • Using graduate-level courses to fulfill undergraduate degree requirements